nokorinotsubasa/jenkins-docker-agent/README.md

 Set the container cap;

-Set the "Remote File system Root" as "/home/ubuntu"
+Set the "Remote File system Root" as /home/ubuntu

-Add a docker template and enable it, on the docker image option set the image you want to use, in our case we will use the official jenkins agent image:
+Add a docker template and enable it, on the docker image option set the image you want to use, in our case we will use a custom docker image:

-jenkins/agent
+nokorinotsubasa/agent175:v5

 Set a label as you please.
 In this example we will use 'docker-agent'